BZoennchen/supercollider-book/_build/html/_sources/chapters/composing/music-theory/1-midinotes.md

 There are twelve piano keys within an octave are C, C#/Bb, D, D#/Eb, E, F, F#/Gb, G, G#/Ab, A, A#/Bb, B.
 This is equivalent to the [chromatic sacle](sec-chromatic-scale).
-The letter gives us the *ptich class / tone* while number tells us in which *octave* we are.
+The letter gives us the *ptich class / tone* while the number tells us in which *octave* we are.
 The combination determines the actual *pitch*.

 Since any piano key corresponds to at least one note, there is a function that gives us a midi note for a given note, for the [tuning](sec-tuning) of a piano.